 Dare to Compare

 In this article, we compare Logitech’s new Express remote with two what are arguably the two most popular Logitech Harmony Products: the Harmony Companion and the Harmony Elite.
-As we mention in our full Logitech Harmony Express review published earlier today, the Express is a good option for anyone who wants to control their TV using Alexa.
-While it hard to find something wrong with the Harmony Elite, there are some shortcomings with all three remotes.
+As I mention in my full Logitech Harmony Express review published earlier today, the Express is a good option for anyone who wants to control their TV using Alexa.
+While it is hard to find something wrong with the Harmony Elite, there are some shortcomings with all three remotes.
 We’ll review the pros and cons of each remote in more detail below.

 Harmony Express vs Elite vs Companion: Comparison Chart